reply-fr/sustainable-personal-accounts/PITCHME.md

 ## :sparkles: Sustainable Personal Accounts

-__What?__ Provide an entire AWS account to every cloud practitioner of your enterprise.
-Yes, this can mean 1,000s of AWS accounts.
+__What?__ SPA provides an entire AWS account to every cloud practitioner of an enterprise.
+Yes, this can mean 1,000s of AWS accounts to manage.

-__Why?__ Because collective business agility depends on capability to build on cloud infrastructure.
-Spread access to AWS console, SDK and API to differentiate your business.
+__Why?__ Because collective business agility relies on individuals.
+Enlarge access to AWS console, SDK and API to accelerate innovation.

-__How?__ Automate the management of AWS personal accounts at scale, including maintenance window to purge resources, to enforce corporate guardrails and to update shared blueprints.
-This is an open source package to be deployed within AWS Control Tower.
+__How?__ SPA automates the management of AWS personal accounts at scale, by implementing maintenance windows on each account.
+Central teams can purge resources, enforce corporate guardrails and update shared blueprints periodically and automatically.

 ---
 ## :rainbow: Guiding Principles